manofgod747/Economics/README.md

 #### Output
 The amount of natural resource extraction per time unit

+#### Technology
+Technology is synonymous to the word tools

+#### Logistics
+The system of organization used to solve complex problems.

+#### Resource Manipulation
+Manipulation is the process of extraction, refinement, and logistics of resources.

+#### Manipulation
+Manipulation is the process of extraction, refinement, and logistics of resources.

 #### Pollution
 The rate and type of unwanted externalities during resource manipulation.
-Manipulation is the process of extraction, refinement, and logistics of resources.
-Externalities are the side effects of resource manipulation forced by the technological means of manipulation.
+Externalities are the side effects of resource manipulation forced by technology.

 #### Optimization
-A mathematical term that describes the methods used to meet a goal
+A mathematical term that describes the methods used to meet certain well defined goal criteria.

 #### Politics
-Politics is the system of governance involved in matters of output, pollution, and optimization.
+Politics is the system of governance involved in matters of output, pollution, technology and optimization.

 ### Natural Axioms
 1. Humans